 Oats Idli or steamed oats cake, by adding oats idlis got a healthy makeover…

-One of the popular South Indian veggie breakfasts is Idli.
-Traditionally, the idli batter is made by grinding soaked rice and urad dal which is then allowed to ferment overnight, the batter is then poured onto idli moulds and are steam cooked.
-It resembles to a soft and spongy round cake so it can be also called as steamed rice cakes.
+One of the popular South Indian breakfasts is Idli.
+Traditionally, the idli batter is made by grinding soaked rice and urad dal which is then allowed to ferment overnight, the batter is then poured onto idli molds and is steam cooked.
+It resembles a soft and spongy round cake so it can be also called steamed rice cakes.

-Idli batter can be made with different ingredients like semolina or soji, rice flakes or aval etc. Making idlis are quite easy, only time consuming part is the fermentation of the batter which takes about 7 to 8 hours.
+Idli batter can be made with different ingredients like semolina or soji, rice flakes or aval, etc. Making idlis are quite easy, the only time-consuming part is the fermentation of the batter which takes about 7 to 8 hours.
 But, if you add Eno (fruit salt) or baking soda to the batter it will instantly ferment the batter.

-I love oats and I have oats for breakfast most of the days.
-So, making idlis using oats impressed me a lot.
-I found a really good recipe at Rak’s kitchen and so went ahead and made it.
-Oats are roasted and powdered, then it’s combined with semolina, mixed veggies, tempering, yogurt and water.
-Eno or baking soda was added to speed up the fermentation and to make the batter airy which will in turn make the idlis spongy.
+I love oats and the thought of making idlis with oats was exciting.
+Oats are roasted and powdered, then it’s combined with semolina, mixed veggies, tempering, yogurt, and water.
+Eno or baking soda was added to speed up the fermentation and to make the batter airy which will, in turn, make the idlis spongy.

-- Semolina or soji or rava, wheat or white- ½ cup
+- Semolina or soji or rava- 1 cup

 - Mustard seeds- 1 tsp